Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 This site, Kelly Elko, shows us how to use a vintage (or new) bottle to make a wall vase.
 A very nice addition to home decor.

-I love these surprisingly simple vases made with painted twigs.
-Go to or so she says to see how to make one.
+I love these surprisingly simple vases made with glass gems.
+Go to Hometalk to see how to make one.

 39. Steampunk Vase